makwaijun/personalwebpagev2/content/blog/Post51.md

 ### Is it right to end tuition?

-Though "conformity" may get a bad rap these days - I am completely in agreement with the fundamentals of a "government-led" education system.
+I find myself in agreement with the fundamentals of a "government-led" education system.
 Indeed, I am a believer that societal stability, harmony and productivity stems from a common education system.
 Having seen the calibre of teachers, and the general education system in Singapore - it is, in my view a good enough baseline.

-"All schools are good schools" is the oft-quoted phrase that has been a subject of debate and memes alike.
+But "conformity" gets a bad rap these days - "All schools are good schools" is the oft-quoted phrase that draws ire, debate and memes alike.

 It is unfortunate that not ALL people may fit well into the conformist system.
 The traditional argument being that an art-inclined individual may struggle or find themselves being deemed a failure in a society that places higher value on STEM-oriented inclinations.

 HOWEVER, my philosophy has always been that a system of governance is all about trade-offs.
-Taking a more utilitarian view, is a necessary trade-off.
+Taking a more utilitarian view, this is a trade-off.
 If human beings were left to their own devices, the structure of our community and societies would be very, very different.
 A country full of whimsical artists may not be able to earn a living; just as a country full of identured engineers may not be able to have a lived life.
 Diversity has always been key.

-So we could do better - why are we, as a society, compelling teenagers to undergo FURTHER conformity and standardisation through additional services?
-Why place additional stressors on conformity that promotes inequality in a standardised field?
+So we could do better - why are we, as a society, compelling teenagers to undergo FURTHER conformity and standardisation through additional (tuition) services?
+Why place extra stressors on conformity that promotes inequality in a standardised field?
 How can these resources be deployed to promote a better balance of conformity vs non-conformity?

 So seeing China taking action to level the playing field for what I would call the "conformist" system is a good thing.
 If anything, tuition should raise the bottom to meet the baseline, not necessarily to raise the top to unenviably have them join the rat race at the tender age of...10.